nocapro/relaycode-tui/docs/flow.todo.md

 on terminal widht height size changes, UI should be responsive. so not appear broken

-===
+=== DONE

-add copy context feature to advanced copy of below screen
+1. add copy context feature to advanced copy of below screen

 transaction history screen, transaction detail screen, review screen .

 so context feature is useful for user to get latest files content as parsable markdown format the same file as the transaction point

+2. dont forget to add to debug menu for any new screen state

+3. dont forget to update readme if you have updated design

 === DONE